ToucanToco/weaverbird/docs/_docs/contributing/new-step.md

 Note: since the `Mongo40Translator` class extends the `Mongo36Translator` one, it will support our new step for free.

-### Defining a human readable label for your step
+### Defining a human-readable label for your step

-A labeller is the logical component that provide human readable label for a given step (e.g. `{ name: "duplicate", column: "foo", new_column_name: "bar" }` will be labelled `Duplicate "foo" in "bar"`).
+A labeller is the logical component that provide human-readable label for a given step (e.g. `{ name: "duplicate", column: "foo", new_column_name: "bar" }` will be labelled `Duplicate "foo" in "bar"`).
 The graphical representation of the pipeline will use it to make the transformation easier to understand.